Interview Question: How Do You Handle Stress?

 - Pressure is very important to me.
 Good pressure, such as having a lot of assignments to work on, or an upcoming deadline, helps me to stay motivated and productive.
 Of course, there are times when too much pressure can lead to stress; however, I am very skilled at balancing multiple projects and meeting deadlines, which prevents me from feeling stressed often.
 For example, I once had three large projects due in the same week, which was a lot of pressure.
 However, because I created a schedule that detailed how I would break down each project into small assignments, I completed all three projects ahead of time and avoided unnecessary stress.

-- I react to situations, rather than to stress.
+- I try to react to situations, rather than to stress.
 That way, the situation is handled and doesn't become stressful.
-For example, when I deal with an unsatisfied customer, rather than feeling stressed, I focus on the task at hand.
+For example, when I deal with an unsatisfied customer, rather than focusing on feeling stressed, I focus on the task at hand.
 I believe my ability to communicate effectively with customers during these moments helps reduce my own stress in these situations and also reduces any stress the customer may feel.

 - I actually work better under pressure, and I've found that I enjoy working in a challenging environment.
 As a writer and editor, I thrive under quick deadlines and multiple projects.
 I find that when I'm under the pressure of a deadline, I can do some of my most creative work.
+For example, my latest article, for which I won a regional writing award, was assigned to me only days before the due date.
+I used the pressure of that deadline to harness my creativity and focus.

 Managing Stress During the Interview